open-telemetry/opentelemetry-specification/experimental/zpages.md

 You can read about RPCz more [here](https://docs.google.com/document/d/1RWNyUIaKTYK12tck_rQjki4jTyHFfkD8sk54mjwRwso/edit#) and [here](https://opencensus.io/zpages/java/#rpcz).

 ### StatsZ
-StatsZ is focused more on metrics, displays stats and measues for any exported views.
+StatsZ is focused more on metrics, as it displays stats and measues for exported views.
 These views are grouped into directories using their namespaces

-You can read more about StatZ [here](https://opencensus.io/zpages/java/#statsz)
+You can read more about StatsZ [here](https://opencensus.io/zpages/java/#statsz)

 ## Design and Implementation
 ### TraceZ Details